What is Order Fulfilment?

 Use automated tools to prevent over or underselling inventory, both of which can cost you money, decrease sales, and decrease the customer experience.

-If you just have a few orders per week or your goods are extremely valuable, you might consider in-house fulfilment.
+If you just have a few orders per week or your goods are extremely valuable, you might consider in-house fulfillment.
 However, if your orders are increasing and getting out of hand, storing, picking, packing, and shipping each package will soon become a burden.

 Give your customers regular delivery status updates